Mental Health Policy, Economics and Services

 - Interpret and provide input into the conduct of health systems research related to mental health interventions, services, and policy

-The certificate is open to masters and doctoral students currently enrolled in any division of The Johns Hopkins University.
+The certificate is open to masters and doctoral students currently enrolled in any division of The Johns Hopkins University, with the exception of JHSPH MAS students, who are not eligible to apply until they have completed their primary degree program.
 It is also offered to non-degree students with at least a baccalaureate degree from an accredited college or university and a strong record of successful academic performance.

 Course of Study